devsdenepal/AnnualProgress/README.md

 - Share a 1-year journey in a video format
 - Become a moderator and community manager at 0d4y3xpl017
 - Publish Xupa - Rustam along with a video tutorial
----
-# A new year new phase: 2024
-- Published Article : "Introducing the CLI: Where Geeks Rule and Mice Run for Cover! [ #DAY 0]" for Towards Dev (Medium)
-- Attended Executive Physical Meetup of NepTech Tribe, got the chance to take picture with Santosh Pandey.
-- Administrate Community Discord server for NepTech Tribe
-- Joined "Exclusive Session on Mastering Email Writing" by Shreesha Aatrey (NepTech Tribe) at AMC, Bhairahawa